Tim Carr Tim Carr

 Mens Hair Vacation.jpg

-Just wanted to check in with everybody, hope you had a good 4th of July and to see you in the salon soon!
+Just wanted to take a moment to check in with everybody.
+I sincerely hope you all had a wonderful and enjoyable 4th of July celebration.
+I am looking forward to seeing you in the salon soon!

 Tim